AkbarAbdulAziz/To_Do_App/README.md

 ```js
 git clone https://github.com/AkbarAbdulAziz/To_Do_App.git`
 ```
-or you do it by *.zip file
+or you may do it by downloading *.zip file

 2.Install deps
 ```js